Hyatt’s 2 TDs lead No. 3 Tennessee over No. 19 Kentucky 44-6

-Hyatt caught five passes for 138 yards and two touchdowns to lead Tennessee to a 44-6 victory over No. 19 Kentucky on Saturday night.
+KNOXVILLE, Tenn.
+(AP)Jalin Hyatt caught five passes for 138 yards and two touchdowns to lead No. 3 Tennessee to a 44-6 victory over No. 19 Kentucky on Saturday night.

 The Wildcats (5-3, 2-3) struggled in the latest edition of the border rivalry.
 Will Levis, projected as one of the top quarterbacks in the upcoming NFL draft, was intercepted three times – including two by Doneiko Slaughter, who moved from safety to cornerback to fill a void.